lcol3117/PREPV/README.md

 Sum the vector of the initial selected point with this new vector.

 This new vector corresponds to the point in policy space that the agent is selecting.

+**PREPV example: **

+In the example from *rlearn_tst.py*, the reward is a function of policy s.t. there is a local max at \[0.2,0.2\] in policy space, and a global maximum at \[0.7,0.7\].

+When the agent initially believes that the local max is ideal, it eventually selects a different point to use as its region, and discovers the global max, which it stays nearby.